jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 12 Enrolment schemes for certain other schools
 [Repealed]

-**Standing-down, suspension, exclusion, and expulsion of students**
+**Standing-down, suspension, exclusion, and expulsion of domestic students**

 ### 13 Purpose
-The purpose of the provisions of this Act concerning the standing-down, suspension, exclusion, or expulsion of a student from a State school is to—
+The purpose of the provisions of this Act concerning the standing-down, suspension, exclusion, or expulsion of a domestic student from a State school is to—
   (a) provide a range of responses for cases of varying degrees of seriousness; and (b) minimise the disruption to a student's attendance at school and facilitate the return of the student to school when that is appropriate; and
   (c) ensure that individual cases are dealt with in accordance with the principles of natural justice.

+### 13A Application of sections 14 to 18AA
+Sections 14 to 18AA (and any rules made under section 18AA) apply only in relation to domestic students.

 ### 14 Principal may stand-down or suspend students
 (1) The principal of a State school may stand-down or suspend a student if satisfied on reasonable grounds that—